cesarferradas/ferrad.as/index.md

 title: ""
 ---

 Hi there, my name is César.

-I build software for fun and work.
+I build software professionally and for fun.

 As a generalist, I work with different technologies and build, deploy and maintain systems using various languages, with and without frameworks, across